ASPP/pelita/doc/source/writing_player.rst

 The ``BFSPlayer`` makes use of some more advanced concepts.
 The first thing to note is that any player can override the method ``set_initial()``.
-At this stage food is still present and all bots are at their initial position.
+At this stage food is still present, and all bots are at their initial position.
 In the above example we initialise the adjacency list representation of the maze.
 As mentioned previously the current state of the universe is always available as ``current_uni``.
 Within ``set_initial()`` this is the starting state.

-Lets take a quick look as the implementation of ``current_uni``:
+Let's take a quick look as the implementation of ``current_uni``:

 .. literalinclude:: ../../pelita/player.py